mal-lang/mal-toolbox-tutorial/tutorials/language-model-tutorial/tutorial2.md

 if __name__ == "__main__":
     main()
 ```

-To compile this, run the script with `python my-model.py`.
+Change `lang_file` accordingly.
+Here we create the model using our own language.
+To compile it, run the script with `python my-model.py`.